jankopanski/Masters-Thesis/README.md

+# Optimisation of job scheduling for supercomputers with burst buffers
 My master's thesis created based on the research on burst buffer aware job scheduling in HPC.

 Associated with the main repository: